Lukobet/Darey.io_pbl/project16.md

 Terraform uses cloud provider APIs to create, edit, and destroy resources.
 Terraform providers are responsible for defining resource types and mapping transitions in a resource's state to a specific series of API calls that will carry out the necessary changes.

-* Interpolations: Using a special placeholder to insert a computed value into a string.
+* **Interpolations**: Using a special placeholder to insert a computed value into a string.

 Terraform's configuration language supports interpolation in strings using ${<EXPRESSION>} placeholders.
 For example: